tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/use-spot.md

 ## [Azure CLI](#tab/cli-1)

 > [!IMPORTANT]
->Starting November 2023, VM scale sets created using PowerShell and Azure CLI will default to Flexible Orchestration Mode if no orchestration mode is specified.
+>Starting November 2023, scale sets created using PowerShell and Azure CLI will default to Flexible Orchestration Mode if no orchestration mode is specified.
 For more information about this change and what actions you should take, go to [Breaking Change for VMSS PowerShell/CLI Customers - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/azure-compute-blog/breaking-change-for-vmss-powershell-cli-customers/ba-p/3818295)

 The process to create a scale set with Azure Spot Virtual Machines is the same as detailed in the [getting started article](quick-create-cli.md).
 Just add the '--Priority Spot', and add `--max-price`.
 In this example, we use `-1` for `--max-price` so the instance won't be evicted based on price.